-The Infant & Toddler Classroom Observation Tool and Goal-Setting System (COT) is designed to capture a snapshot of a teacher’s caregiving and instructional quality during a classroom observation visit.
+The CIRCLE Infant & Toddler Teacher Competencies includes a Classroom Observation Tool (COT) that is designed to capture a snapshot of a teacher’s caregiving and instructional quality during a classroom observation visit.
 Coaches then use the data collected to guide their coaching efforts with teachers through the system’s goal-setting features.
 The following steps explain how to access and use the online tool for organizations that are eligible through TSR Online or who have purchased access.
-We recommend that coaches use the paper-pencil version of the COT (available here) to record initial ratings and notes, and then enter ratings into the online system, along with the teacher’s short-term improvement goals.
+We recommend that coaches use the paper-pencil version of the tool (available here) to record initial ratings and notes, and then enter ratings into the online system, along with the teacher’s short-term improvement goals.

 Click on the Infant and Toddler COT under the green Quality Improvement and Innovation banner on the dashboard.